CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 ## Previews <a name="previews"></a>

-Add in-app screenshot previews here or GIF's to demonstrate your application in action.
+Add in-app screenshot previews in this section or GIF's to demonstrate your application in action.
 You can use [ScreenToGif][link-screen-to-gif] to record GIF's of your application.

 <!--
 <img align="center" src=".github/images/preview_01.png" />